Mnun21/redis-search-app/README.md

 I have yet to see the benefits of server side rendering but will pursue this in a future project.

 Working with Redis and the Redis Insight GUI also provided me with easier access to the database to confirm saved data.
 However, I see this as only a benefit for small applications and not for larger applications that rely on scalability and the ability to see how data is related.
-For that reason I will develop an application that utilizes PostgreSQL for the database and Redis as a cache to support it.
+For that reason I will develop an application that utilizes PostgreSQL and Redis as a cache to support it.

 ## Issues I ran into
 I ran into an issue loading the SWC binary but found a [fix here](https://stackoverflow.com/questions/69816589/next-failed-to-load-swc-binary).
 Unforunately I had to lose the benefit of the rust compiler but for this small project it doesn't matter.